Efficiently Collecting Training Dataset for 2D Object Detection by Online Visual Feedback: Evaluating User Experiences

 \subsection{Experimental Protocol}

-Our user experiments evaluate the mental workload, usability, enjoyment, engagement, and efficiency of the dataset collection trials using the proposed application.
-The proposed application is equipped with three functions (\ie,~ET, CR, and Hm), which was implemented in a single application mode.
-We developed three comparative application modes, each lacking one of the three functions: a mode without Hm, a mode without CR, and a mode without ET.
-The typical procedure for all implemented modes to collect datasets for a target object is as follows: \begin{enumerate} \item Attach a visual marker at a location near the target object where the object is easily detectable \item Launch the web application on a small handheld laptop (Microsoft, Surface PRO) \item Choose one mode of the four modes (We randomly generated the order for each participant beforehand) \item Start the mode that captures multi-view images while checking the visualizations on the display \item After that the mode ends (if the collection rate reached 100\%), and the participant checks the ranking together with other collection results \item The participant takes questionnaires including NASA-TLX, SUS, and custom questionnaires \item The series of processes from 3) to 6) repeats until the participant finished three trials of four modes \end{enumerate} We surveyed seven male adults from the Nara Institute of Science and Technology, Japan.
+Our user experiments evaluate the mental workload, usability, motivation from enjoyment, efficiency (collection time), and dataset quality (variation) of the dataset collection trials using the proposed application.
+One application (ALL) is equipped with three functions (\ie~Hm, CR, and ET), which were implemented in a single application mode.
+We developed other three application modes, each lacking one of the three functions: a mode without Hm, a mode without CR, and a mode without ET.
+The typical procedure for all implemented modes to collect datasets for a target object is as follows: \begin{enumerate} \item Attach a visual marker at a location near the target object where the object is easily detectable \item Launch the web application on a small handheld laptop (Microsoft, Surface PRO) \item Choose one mode of the four modes (We randomly generated the order for each participant beforehand) \item Start the mode that captures multi-view images while checking the visualizations on the display \item After that the mode ends (if the collection rate reaches 100\%), and the participant checks the ranking together with other collection results \item The participant takes questionnaires including NASA-TLX, SUS, and custom questionnaires \item The series of processes from 3) to 6) repeats each of the four modes three times \end{enumerate}

+We surveyed seven male adults from the Nara Institute of Science and Technology, Japan.
+Participants completed the questionnaire, as shown in~\tabref{questionnaire}.
+We were limited to experiments with participants collected from the same university because of the countermeasures against COVID-19.
+However, as much as possible, we conducted experiments by collecting subjects from different backgrounds.
+As the responses to the questions are shown in~\tabref{bg}, we recruited participants with different specialties. \tabref{exp-seq} shows the experiment sequence for each participant.

 Once 100 images are collected after starting the mode, the collection rate reaches 100\%, and the executed mode ends.
-The thresholds required to calculate the collection rate were empirically set so that they could be collected over a wide range.
+As shown in~\figref{transition}, the size of the visual marker attached to the object and the size of the hemispherical object to be displayed were set to 40mm (length of one side) and 100mm (radius), respectively.